pingidentity/pf-authn-js-widget/docs/redirectless.md

 };
 ```
 ## Starting webpack-dev-server with redirectless support
-Please follow these instructions to configure and start the webpack-dev-server with the redirectless support:
+To configure and start the webpack-dev-server with redirectless support:
 1. Update the demo server's [index template](../demo-server/templates/index-template.handlebars) file with a configuration object.
-Configuration object examples are available at the [Configuration object examples](#configuration-object-examples) section of this document.
+Configuration object examples are available in the [Configuration object examples](#configuration-object-examples) section of this document.
-1. The following command should be executed to start the webpack-dev-server and initialize the widget in redirectless mode:
+1. Execute the following command to start the webpack-dev-server and initialize the widget in redirectless mode:
     ```bash
     OPERATIONMODE=redirectless npm run start
     ```
-1. Use your browser to go to https://localhost:8443 to see the widget in action.
+1. In your browser, go to https://localhost:8443 to see the widget in action.